Introduction

 c8y_ UploadConfigFile | object | Yes | Upload configuration file marker object designating the operation as a command to trigger the device to upload its configuration file |

-When uploading its configuration, the device must first upload the configuration file into Cumulocity IoT inventory binaries, and then create a configuration repository entry as a managed object of type c8y_ConfigurationDump
+When uploading its configuration, the device must first upload the configuration file into Cumulocity inventory binaries, and then create a configuration repository entry as a managed object of type c8y_ConfigurationDump

 in the inventory.
 This object must then contain a link to the just uploaded file.
 We recommend you to create this entry with an easily recognizable name and description that allows users to find the desired configuration in the repository.